How old is Chinese civilization?

 The unification of China under the Qin dynasty in 221 BCE marked the end of the Warring States period and the beginning of imperial China.

-The Qin, though short-lived, left a lasting legacy through the centralization of the state, the standardization of weights, measures, and even script, and monumental construction projects like the initial phase of the Great Wall.
+The Qin, though short-lived, left a lasting legacy through the centralization of the state, the standardization of weights, measures and writing, and monumental construction projects like the initial phase of the Great Wall.

-The Han dynasty (206 BCE – 220 CE) that followed would further consolidate the imperial structure and preside over a golden age of economic prosperity, cultural richness, and territorial expansion.
+The Han dynasty (206 BCE – 220 CE) that followed further consolidated the imperial structure and preside over a golden age of economic prosperity, cultural richness, and territorial expansion.

 The subsequent dynasties, each contributing their unique chapters to the story of Chinese civilization, saw periods of fragmentation and reunification, with the Tang (618–907) and Song (960–1279) dynasties known for their cultural and technological advancements.

-The last imperial dynasty, the Qing (1644–1912), was established by the Manchus and expanded China to its greatest territorial extent.
+The last imperial dynasty, the Qing (1644–1912), was established by the Manchus and expanded China's territory to its greatest extent.

 The fall of the Qing dynasty in the early 20th century marked the end of the dynastic cycle that had defined Chinese civilization for millennia.